3 Day Macau Trip Plan

 How fast or how slow you want to go is completely dependent upon you, but I think for most people the trip will take around 8 hours.
 Therefore I recommend starting around 8:30 am.
-I usually rent my bicycle from this shop beside Pak Tai Temple in Taipa Village – I believe the price is 20 to 30 MOP per hour.
+I usually rent my bicycle from this shop beside Pak Tai Temple in Taipa Village, with a price of 25 MOP per hour.

 Begin by cycling out toward the Venetian then turn right on Estrado de Istma.
 Follow it straight all the way down before turning right onto Estrada de Seac Pan Vai.
 Stop in at Saec Pai Van Park for the pandas, who should be enjoying a tasty leaf and bamboo breakfast.